Keeping time and related stuff

 web sites you visit!

-Dos, (older versions of) Novell and the various flavours of Windows keep
+Dos, (older versions of) Novell and (older versions of) Windows keep

 local time and convert this time to GMT prior to communicating with the